Black Diamond Momentum Review

-The BD Momentum is a beginner's shoe, tooled for comfort and durability, offering limited performance.
-Compared to the uber-popular Evolv Defy, these shoes are a little stiffer, and fell narrower, likely because the knit uppers stretch minimally.
-The neo-friction rubber is adequately sticky and super thick, 4.3mm, ensuring that they'll last through those early days of sloppy footwork.
+The BD Momentum is a beginner shoe designed to offer comfort, cost savings, and durability, but these benefits involve some performance sacrifices.
+Compared to the uber-popular Evolv Defy, this shoe is a little stiffer and feels narrower, likely because the knit upper stretches minimally.
+The neo-friction rubber is adequately sticky and super thick, 4.3mm, to ensure that they hold up to the early days of sloppy footwork.

-If you can feel the edges through the thick rubber, then you're happily taking advantage of these stiff, supportive shoes.
-Many of our testers are used to a softer, more sensitive performance shoe like the La Sportiva Skwama or the Five Ten Quantum, so edging in these clunkers took some getting used to.
-New climbers will want to pay special attention to their footwork, making sure their toe is precisely on the most positive part of an edge.
-That's a little more of a challenge in a less sensitive shoe.
-Our wide footed testers found it difficult to size these shoes for edging, since the shoes felt tight, even before they tried a size the was short enough that their toes were flush with the front of the shoe.
+If you can feel the edges through the thick rubber, then it's possible to some decent edging with these stiff, supportive shoes.
+Many of our testers are used to softer, more sensitive performance shoes, so edging in these clunkers took some getting used to.
+New climbers will want to pay special attention to their footwork, ensuring their toe is precisely on the most positive part of an edge.
+That's a little more of a challenge in a less sensitive shoe like this.
+Our wide-footed testers found it difficult to size these shoes for edging since the shoes felt tight, even before they tried a size the was short enough for their toes to be flush with the front of the shoe.

-These shoes aren't precision crack machines like the La Sportiva Kataki, but the knit uppers did surprise us with their durability.
-The toe volume isn't as low as some of our favorite crack shoes, so they don't climb finger cracks as well as Five Ten Moccasyms or La Sportiva Katanas.
-If you have a narrow foot, climbing hands size cracks will feel fairly comfy, but wider feet will hurt while crack climbing in these shoes.
+These shoes aren't precision crack machines, but the knit uppers did surprise us with their durability.
+The toe volume isn't as low as some of our favorite crack shoes, so they're not as useful for thin cracks as other shoes with a pointer toe that can sneak more rubber inside a small opening.
+If you have a narrow foot, climbing hands size cracks will probably feel fairly comfy, but wider feet will likely feel some pain while crack climbing in these shoes.

-Pocket performance is dependent on a shoes' edging abilities and the shape of the toe.
-A pointy toe on the end of a relatively aggressive shoe works well in pockets.
-These shoes are ok at edging, and the toe box is a blunt, symmetrical shape for comfort.
-They're fine for training in the gym, but when it's time to hit the road and make it count, we recommend the Butora Acro or the La Sportiva Solution for serious pocket pulling.
+Performance with pockets is dependent on a shoes' edging prowess and the shape of the toe.
+A pointy toe on the end of a relatively aggressive shoe is usually ideal for pockets.
+These shoes are ok at edging, but the toe box is a blunt, symmetrical shape for comfort.
+They're fine for training in the gym, but when it's time to hit the road and make it count, we think other models can allow you to better utilize small features on overhanging terrain.

-These shoes have a medium stiff midsole, allowing for some flexion for lower angle slab climbing.
-As we mentioned earlier, the thick rubber causes the Momentums to feel clunky, and difficult to feel dime edges and divots that are key for sending difficult slabs.
-The La Sportiva TC Pros and Five Ten Quantum are both a better choice for techy slabs, albeit a much more expensive one.
+These shoes have a medium-stiff midsole that allows some flexion during lower angle slab climbing.
+As we mentioned earlier, the thick rubber can cause the Momentum to feel clunky and difficult to feel dime edges or divots that are key for sending difficult slabs.
+If sensitivity is what you're seeking, look for shoes with thinner rubber and a softer sole.

 We're excited to see what comes out of Black Diamond's entry into the shoe world.
-The Momentum is a solid entry-level shoe with some unique features.
+The BD Momentum is a solid entry-level shoe that supplies value, comfort, and decent performance.